-The film and narration on this page shows clearly how to measure the width and depth of a river and further guidance is available at
+The film and narration on this page shows clearly how to measure the width and depth of a river.

 The width and depth of a river needs to be measured through systematic sampling e.g. at every 10 m interval and the following sites along the river are suggested as possible locations to take the sets of measurements required:

 Assessing risk and identifying control measures to manage risk

 Please refer back to guidance on this page and use the template with regard to fieldwork above.